What is LifeSpan?

 - Economic evaluation: to determine the cost effectiveness and benefits of LifeSpan.
 This will allow comparison of changes in rates of suicidal behaviours in LifeSpan sites with the cost of delivering the intervention, minus the costs avoided as a result of averted suicide deaths and attempts.

-The LifeSpan Newcastle pilot is being led by an alliance of agencies working together locally to prevent suicide, with the contract held by the Hunter New England Local Health District.
-The partners involved in the Leadership group include:
+The LifeSpan Newcastle pilot was led by an alliance of agencies working together locally to prevent suicide, with the contract held by the Hunter New England Local Health District.
+The partners involved in the Leadership group included:

 - Hunter New England Local Health District